Legion2/CorsairLightingProtocol/README.md

 The Arduino IDE is not supported because it does not provide a way to configure the build options without creating your own board configuration.
 Advanced users can create their own boards configuration with the correct [build settings](https://github.com/Legion2/CorsairLightingProtocol/blob/master/examples/SimpleLightingController/board.txt) and then use this boards configuration with the Arduino IDE.

+You have problems with a board not listed here, please open an [Issue](https://github.com/Legion2/CorsairLightingProtocol/issues).

 ## Install the library
 Use the [Library-Manager](https://www.visualmicro.com/page/User-Guide.aspx?doc=Library-Manager.html#) to install this library or download a [release](https://github.com/Legion2/CorsairLightingProtocol/releases).
 Additionally the [FastLED](http://fastled.io/) library must be installed.